Comfortable Piano Playing

 A few thoughts on Chopin’s Nocturne No. 20 in C Sharp Minor Op.
 Posth.

-Frédéric Chopin’s Nocturnes offer a rich array of depth and emotion for both the pianist and listener.
+Frédéric Chopin’s nocturnes offer a rich array of depth and emotion for both the pianist and listener.
 Written between 1827 and 1846, they consist of 21 short pieces.
-The genre was developed by the Irish composer John Field, but Chopin expanded on this original conception producing what are generally considered to be among the finest…
+It’s generally acknowledged that the genre was developed by the Irish composer John Field.
+Chopin expanded on this original conception.
+He produced what are often considered to…

 Structuring Your Piano Practice

-This week’s piano post has been suggested by you, the reader; ‘structured practice for the more advanced pianist’ has been whirling around my inbox recently.
-I have written about it several times for beginners, but it does take on a different mantle for those of you who have clearly passed that stage.
-Piano practice has…
+Structured practice for the more advanced pianist has been whirling around my inbox recently.
+I’ve written about it several times for beginners, but it does take on a different mantle for those who have clearly passed that stage.
+Piano practice has frequently been cited by pupils as the main reason for wanting to quit, after…

 Why write on the score?

-6 Ways to Introduce Children and Babies to Music Making
+6 Ways to Introduce Small Children to Music Making

 Piano Talk with Noriko Ogawa: Part 1